-Important Bike Maintenance Tips During the Coronavirus Pandemic
+Important Bike Maintenance Tips Everyone Should Follow

 Cycling is an excellent solitary exercise, but make sure your bike is mechanically sound before you hit the road

 While cycling is a great solution for all these situations, it’s important to make sure your old steed is mechanically safe before you take it out on the road or local bike trails.
-This is especially critical if you’re hopping onto a bicycle that has been sitting unused in the garage or basement for a couple of years or longer.
+This is especially critical if you’re hopping onto a bike that has been sitting unused in the garage or basement for a couple of years or longer.

 Like most mechanical devices, bicycles need care and maintenance to work properly.
 “There is more involved in going for a bike ride than just pulling the bike down from the garage rafters and putting some air in the tires,” says Jake Fisher, who is not only the director of auto testing at Consumer Reports but also an avid triathlete and cyclist.
-“Riding an improperly maintained bicycle can end up as a miserable adventure at best, and at worst it can be dangerous for you and others out on the road,” he says.
+“Riding an improperly maintained bike can end up as a miserable adventure at best, and at worst it can be dangerous for you and others out on the road,” he says.

 5 Preride Bicycle Maintenance Tips

-- Secure the quick-release wheel skewers: Many bicycle wheels use quick-release skewers to attach the wheel to the bicycle, which makes it easy to take the wheel off without using tools.
+3. Secure the quick-release wheel skewers.
+Many bicycle wheels use quick-release skewers to attach the wheel to the bicycle, which makes it easy to take the wheel off without using tools.
 But Nicol says he sees many bicycles come into the shop with the skewers on wrong.
 “The skewers indicate on them which position is ‘open’ and which is ‘closed,’ but often people don’t have them locked properly,” he says.
 This can be dangerous because the wheel could come loose while riding.
 And yes, when riding you want them clamped into the position where the word “closed” can be read.

-- Brake check: Inspect the front and rear brake assemblies to make sure they are working properly.
+4. Check the brakes.
+Inspect the front and rear brake assemblies to make sure they are working properly.
 The left and right brake pads on each wheel should come into contact with the rim of the wheel when you pull back on the brake levers.
 “Make sure there is strong braking force before the point where the brake lever comes in contact with the handlebar,” Nicol says.
 If it doesn’t, it needs to be adjusted so that you can get full stopping power in the case of an emergency maneuver.

 Before You Ride